Joseph Mallord William Turner "The Grand Canal"

 - the publication Lyrical Ballads by Wordsworth and Coleridge

 - the composition Hymns to the Night by Novalis

 - "Song of Myself" by Walt Whitman

-- Works by German romantic writers such as Ludwicg Tieck, Heinrich von Kleist, Friedrich Holderlin, Joseph Freiherr von Eichendorff, Clemens Brentano, Achim von Arnim
+- works by German romantic writers such as Ludwig Tieck, Heinrich von Kleist, Friedrich Holderlin, Joseph Freiherr von Eichendorff, Clemens Brentano, Achim von Arnim

 - "Der Sandmann" by E.T.A.
 Hoffmann

 - Das Marmorbild by Joseph Freiherr von Eichendorff